rust-lang/rustc-dev-guide/src/backend/debugging.md

 codegen-units=1`, then, because the multiple codegen units run in parallel, the printouts will mix together and you won't be able to read anything.

+ * One caveat to the aforementioned methodology: the `-print` family of options to LLVM only prints the IR unit that the pass runs on (e.g., just a function), and does not include any referenced declarations, globals, metadata, etc. This means you cannot in general feed the ouptut of `-print` into `llc` to reproduce a given problem.

+ * Within LLVM itself, calling `F.getParent()->dump()` at the beginning of `SafeStackLegacyPass::runOnFunction` will dump the whole module, which may provide better basis for reproduction.
+(However, you should be able to get that same dump from the `.bc` files dumped by `-C save-temps`.)

 If you want just the IR for a specific function (say, you want to see why it causes an assertion or doesn't optimize correctly), you can use `llvm-extract`, e.g.